CharacteristicPolynomial/EECS591ChatService/README.md

 ### Choices
 1. Clients send the same request repeatedly until get a ACK response.
 This is to ensure liveness.
 2. Replicas are given a logfile which initially may not be empty.
 Replicates need to parse that logfile to get an initial state.
 Each replicate can be reconstructed from the triple (AcceptorLog, LearnerLog, View).
-3. Leader and Acceptor on a same replica share a same acceptLog and a same view number.
+3. Leader and Acceptor on a same replica share a same acceptLog.
 4. Leader has three states: (the pair (view, leaderQ) can determine the state)
     - LEADING, state where it gets majority in his view.
 In the LEADING state, the process goes as a leader.
     - WAIT_PROMISE, state where it is in his view but hasn't got the majority.
 When receiving client request in this state, it enfoces viewchange to others.
 It goes to LEADING when the majority is obtained (by setting leaderQ=true).
     - IDLE, state where it is not in his view.
-When receiving client request in this state, it checks the heartbeat list, if haven't heard from the replicas between the current view and itself, it initializes the view_change structure and enters WAIT_PROMISE state by increase the view number to his next view number.
+When receiving client request in this state, it checks the heartbeat list, *if he hasn't hear the leader's heartbeat for some time*, it initializes the view_change structure and enters WAIT_PROMISE state by increase the view number to his next view number.
+Note that the waiting time should be positively related to its distance.
 5. Acceptor only has one working mode.
 When receiving VIEW_CHANGE, change view if it has a higher view and send all the VIEW_PROMISE packets and increases the view.
 If the coming view is the same as my view, send all the VIEW_PROMISE packets without changing the view.
 When receiving ACCEPT_IT, if the view is no less than my view, accept it and broadcast ACCEPTED messages.
 6. Learner only has one working mode.
 Whenever comes an ACCEPTED message, add it into some data structure, which will learn a (value, slot) once get a majority of that of a same view.